05 November 2018

 It is also a great AngularJS IDE as well as a fantastic tool for working with Node.js, Knockout.js etc. In addition to all that, it is available in a variety of languages including English, Brazilian Portuguese, Japanese, Russian, and Simplified Chinese.

 Brackets is the best web IDE if you are looking for an editor that understands web design.
-It comes with a great set of visual tools and preprocessor supports and it has been created by the web designers for the web designers.
+It comes with a great set of visual tools, such as website form creators or other, preprocessor supports and it has been created by web designers for web designers.

 Another great thing about this web development IDE is the fact that it is open source and completely free of charge.
 In addition to that, it has a big and passionate community which is always there to help.